 Saturday.
 A mountainous trail half-marathon.
 Mile 11.5.
 Rocky down-slope.
-Running.

-Legs are tired.
+My legs are tired.
 They feel like clumsy chunks of solid rubber with hamburger for feet.

-Left foot finds an unseen rock, and stops short.
+The left foot finds an unseen rock, and stops short.
 Then the right foot joins the mutiny.

 Suddenly anchored, everything rotates earthward.
 Not in slow motion, either – it happens fast, unexpectedly.
 I twist at the last moment to land on my side.
 There’s a bounce and a half-roll before all motion stops.